 Today.
-I want to show you on how you can prevent muting in Microsoft teams and also removing other participants.
+I want to show you how you can prevent muting in Microsoft Teams and also remove other participants.
 Why is this even a problem?

 Well, it’s happened a lot where maybe you’re a teacher and you’re trying to run a lecture and you have students who are removing other people from your class.
-All of a sudden you go from 30 students in the class to only 15 because someone removed other people.
+All of a sudden, you go from 30 students in the class to only 15 because someone removed other people.
 Or maybe one of your students is presenting or asking a question and all of a sudden they stop and you can no longer hear them because another student muted them.
-Whatever the reason, you have the ability to set up your meeting in a way where removing attendees and also meeting attendees is no longer possible.
+Whatever the reason, you have the ability to set up your meeting in such a way that removing attendees and meeting attendees are no longer possible.

-I also want to show you on how you could squash that behavior mid lecture when you’re already joined in the team session.
+I also want to show you how you could squash that behavior mid-lecture when you’re already in the team session.
 It’s very easy to do.
-I’m going to show you step by step on how you can do it.
-Let’s say that you’re a student or a class clown or a troublemaker who’s been taking advantage of this.
+I’m going to show you step-by-step how you can do it.
+Let’s say that you’re a student, a class clown or a troublemaker who’s been taking advantage of this.
 I’m sorry, I’m writing this post out, but unfortunately, you’re going to have to find some other ways to have fun.
 Maybe you could do it with virtual backgrounds.

-- I am in Microsoft teams and pretend that I’m a teacher and currently have two of my students in a class.
-I currently have Adele and Emily.
+- I am in Microsoft Teams and pretend that I’m a teacher and I currently have two of my students in a class.
+They’re Adele and Emily.